libjohn/testone/README.md

 ## Name

-Master alice munro
+Anton Ghigurh

+## Purpose
+This is a demo git repository.
+Let's push this project/folder/repository to GitHub remote via RStudio.
+(Hello World.)

-## Using HTTP.
+## HTTP Ideas

-Let's see how far this goes. no go with the http
+Let's see how far this goes.

 testing part2 of git workshop

-## Purpose
-This is my first Git repository.
-I'm going to push this file to GitHub via RStudio.
-Hello World.

 ## Books

-- pride and predjudice
+- pride and prejudice
 - olive kitteridge
 - the power